adrulpz/digital-garden-jekyll-template/_notes/Can TMTDyn be used to Model Inflatable Space Manipulators.md

 #### A) Modeling Inflatable Structures

 **Soft Structure Representation:** My robotic arm features flexible, deformable sections, but it is unclear whether it should be treated as a continuum structure or as a segmented hybrid system, making traditional rigid-body models inadequate.
-TMTDyn’s Reduced-Order Modeling (ROM) approach could provide a computationally efficient alternative to FEM-based methods.
+TMTDyn's Reduced-Order Modeling (ROM) approach could provide a computationally efficient alternative to FEM-based methods.
 However, ROM may not fully capture localized behaviors like buckling or wrinkling under pressure, which are common in inflatable systems.

 **Hybrid Rigid-Soft Representation:** The arm consists of an inflatable sleeve but may require a rigid anchoring mechanism for debris capture.
 TMTDyn allows seamless integration of rigid and flexible components within a single framework.
 However, experimental validation may be needed to assess the accuracy of these interactions.